bevyengine/bevy-website/content/news/2023-07-09-bevy-0.11/index.md

 But it only supported _skeletal_ animations.
-Leaving on the sidewalk a common animation type called _morph targets_ (aka blendshapes, aka keyshapes, and a slew of other name).
+Leaving on the sidewalk a common animation type called _morph targets_ (aka blendshapes, aka keyshapes, and a slew of other names).
 This is the grandparent of all 3D character animation!
 [Crash Bandicoot]'s run cycle used morph targets.

 <video controls><source src="morph_targets_video.mp4" type="video/mp4"/></video>